Fairfield Township, Butler County, Ohio: Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

+Fairfield Township was one of the first four townships in Ohio to vote on whether to adopt limited home rule, in November 1991.
+The referendum passed, and Fairfield Township became a limited home rule township on January 1, 1992.

 Because of proposed annexations by the city of Hamilton, state representative Michael A. Fox on September 29, 1994, secured special legislation that allowed the township to incorporate as a city under the name Indian Springs.
 On December 29, 1994, this law took effect and the new city was born.
 (Also on that date, the city of Fairfield was withdrawn from the township.)
 However, the courts struck down the law on December 20, 1996, and Indian Springs reverted once more to Fairfield Township, but the City of Fairfield remained outside the township.